Nicerice96/3303---Elevator/README.md

 --------------------------------------------------------------------
 #### MIT License

-_Copyright (c) 2023 [Nabeel Azard, Mahad Toukaleh, Hamza Alsarakbi, Ajen Srisivapalan, Jason Keah, Zarif Khan, Arun Karki]_
+_Copyright (c) 2023 [Nabeel Azard, Mahad Mohamed Yonis, Hamza Alsarakbi, Ajen Srisivapalan, Jason Keah, Zarif Khan, Arun Karki]_

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal